Helsinki-NLP/shroom/index.md

 We are releasing a participant kit, which we'll keep building up.
 For now, it contains the scoring program as well as a random baseline, you can download it from <a href="https://a3s.fi/mickusti-2007780-pub/participant_kit.zip" download>here</a>.
-Participants can also download the scoring program on its own [here](./scorer.py) for reference and developing their systems.